DELTA LOOP HF BEAM Muli-Element

 SEE for dimensions WB3AYW Delta Loop Beam Using an isosceles triangle

-The K0UO antenna test range site makes use of the 4KS Walz airport and its surrounding area as a practical learning environment for STEM (Scientific, Technical, Engineering, & Mathematics) antenna projects in a real-world outdoor setting.
-If your group has a university aerospace or antenna research STEM program, please let me know.
+The K0UO antenna test range utilizes the 4KS Walz airport and its vicinity as a hands-on learning environment for STEM (Science, Technology, Engineering, & Mathematics) antenna projects in a real-world outdoor context.
+If your group is involved in a university aerospace or antenna research STEM program, please inform me.

-The KØUO Rhombic Antenna Farm and Antenna Test Range: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Arrays, miles of wire in the air and on the air daily.
+The KØUO Rhombic Antenna Farm and Antenna Test Range: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Arrays, with miles of wire both in the air and on the air daily.

 A High gain easy to build antenna